 For example, it doesn’t work on mobile devices.
 This is a HUGE factor!
 Put simply, we live in a fast-paced, need-it-now, consumerist society (whether we like it or not) and a huge chunk of the population do most of their research and buying online and on the run.
 If your website scrambles when viewed on smaller devices, then you are losing out on a significant amount of enquiries and sales.
 (You can read more about responsive websites over here.)

 5. Your competitors have better websites

-I’m guessing you’ve got a pretty solid idea on your industry/niche and who your competitors are?
-I’m also guessing you’ve snooped their websites and that there’s a bit of a trend with the features and functionality?
+I’m guessing you’ve got a pretty solid idea of your industry/niche and who your competitors are?
+I’m also guessing you’ve snooped on their websites and that there’s a bit of a trend with the features and functionality?
 I’m not one to follow trends as such but if you’re looking around and having website envy, or are finding that customers have started favouring the other guy, then I think it’s time to reassess where you’d like to be positioned in your industry.

 6. Search engines aren’t finding it

 The old SEO dilemma.
 If your website is old or wasn’t developed properly in the first place (i.e. you gave DIY a try or your neighbour’s design student cousin created it) then chances are it wasn’t developed and optimised with search engines in mind, which is kind of a big deal when it comes to websites.
 Search engines (Hi Google!) change their algorithms quite a bit but there are a number of core traits that remain the same.
 A good web designer/developer knows what to look out for and will implement your design with that in mind, setting you up with a solid foundation from the beginning.

 7. You have website shame

 - Are you always cringing when someone says they visited your website?

 - Do you find yourself repeatedly saying that your website isn’t a true representation of your brand?